kuhchung/kuhchung.github.io/pages/hunters-notes/Great-Jaggi.md

 Wait, Great Jaggi's double tail swing doesn't actually have that much range, and his head pokes out at both ends of it.
 What if I can hit that?

 To truly become a dervish of whirling blades, you will have to recognize your openings within a monster's moveset.
 You can hit Great Jaggi when it howls, and when it growls.
 But when we're behind it, it takes two 90 degree turns and doesn't do much.
 And apparently we can smack it when it tail whips... and at the end of its double forward bite...  in fact, with a lance, we can poke and counter through everything...

+Recognize the monster's ending, then enter and punish!

 ### Putting it all together
 Oh shoot, he hit me with an attack that I knew was coming.
 Aw man, I could've hit him at the end of this attack that he just hit me with!